 Q5: I am working as a post-doctoral researcher.
 Am I eligible to apply under the scheme?

 A5: : No. The applicant should be working on regular basis in academic institutions/national labs or any other recognized R&D institutions.

 Q6: Is there any specific time-line for applying proposals under this scheme?

-A6: The call will be open twice a year.
-The project proposals for consideration under MATRICS scheme can be submitted only when the call for proposal is made.
+A6: Proposals under MATRICS scheme can be submitted only when the call for proposal is made.
 The call will be notified in the website www.serbonline.in and www.serb.gov.in

 Q7: Does SERB discriminate Project Investigators working in Private Universities/Institutions in funding?